-EAD684 Selection, Development and Supervision of Education Personnel - 3 credits
+EAD684 Selection, Development and Supervision of Education Personnel - 3 credits practices in the field.

-This course alerts students to the wide range of activities covered by the term "personnel management" and presents the best of current practices in the field.
 This course helps students develop new ways of addressing the changes that school personnel will need to continue to make in the 21st century.
 The process of recruitment, selection, training, and evaluation of staff will make the difference between mediocrity and excellence.
 This course helps students improve the school system's personnel through institutional change, in-service education, personnel and program planning.